 By then most blacks had been enslaved for 241 years, with vanishingly small chances for building durable wealth.
 It looked like things might turn around when, in January 1865, as the Civil War was ending, General William Tecumseh Sherman asked a group of prominent blacks what they most needed to build themselves up.
 Rev. Garrison Frasier, the leader of that group said, “Land.”
 So Sherman instigated Special Field Order #15, giving a black family “40 acres of tillable land.”
 Lincoln signed it into law two days before his Second Inauguration.
 Soon after he was dead.
-Soon after that, President Andrew Johnson reversed course with language asserting that this represented discrimination against whites.
+Soon after that, President Andrew Johnson reversed course with language asserting that this represented discrimination against whites!
 That language has never lost its hold in much of white America, and is more intensively alive for some today than it was 150 years ago.
 It is one of the earlier charges of “reverse discrimination.”
 There’s been some of that, I agree, but the amount of discrimination against people of color absolutely overwhelms whatever the reverse has been.
 It makes reverse discrimination a laughable, pitiful charge.

 The median household wealth for whites is $171,000.
 For blacks $17,600.
 Nearly ten times less.
 And since, for most Americans, 62% of wealth is tied to the home they own, it makes sense to try to get more and more poorer families into homes.
 In 10 years, home owners will have 12 times the wealth of non-homeowners.
 Unlike just a monetary investment, which Explained: The Racial Wealth Gap also says would build wealth—$100 in 1863 growing to $3,584,970 in 2018—a home also adds stability.
 Home owners tend to stay in neighborhoods 4 times longer, thus getting more involved, and also creating educational stability that results in a 25% higher high school graduation rate, and an astonishing 115% higher college graduation rate.

-This has been a post of lots of stats, and many of those in the paragraph above have been used to promote the work of what started as our family’s foundation.
+This has been an article filled with stats, and many of those in the paragraph above have been used to promote the work of what started as our family’s foundation.
 When Rick and Desiree Guzman started Bryan House as a living memorial to Rick’s youngest brother, Bryan Emmanuel Guzman, it was for the express purpose of helping those who had been granted official refugee status buy their first home.
 Bryan House became Emmanuel House, now reaching out not just to refugees, but to all the working poor.
-It’s now The Neighbor Project, with a reach 4 times that of Emmanuel House.
+It’s now The Neighbor Project, with a reach more than 5x that of Emmanuel House, and growing.
 Seen in its widest context, The Neighbor Project works to decrease the wealth gap, racial and otherwise, and create a more equitable society for all of us.

 ♦ Lorraine Hansberry’s famous play A Raisin in the Sun dramatizes her family’s struggle to escape red-lining and buy a home in a white neighborhood.
-Read more about that Here.
+Read more Here.